×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We live in the center of Oslo because it is close to the train and bus stations for us to get to work- it also has a great balcony.
-We also wanted two large bedrooms, and a w/d in the flat which can be tricky to find in older flats," remarked one expat who made the move to Oslo.
+We also wanted two large bedrooms, and a w/d in the flat which can be tricky to find in older flats," commented one expat who made the move to Oslo.

 Learn MoreGet Quote